-- 4. By regular we mean worship at church by a parent/guardian, at least twice monthly over a period of 12 months, prior to the admissions meeting in February.
-References will be sought via the Supplementary Information Form and should be returned to the school. - 5.
-Distances from home to school are provided by the Enfield Schools Admissions Service.
-The Governing Body has been advised that the distances provided are calculated by the admissions IT system using ADDRESS-BASE®.
+References will be sought via the Supplementary Information Form and should be returned to the school.

+3. Distances from home to school are provided by the Enfield Schools Admissions Service.
+All distances will be calculated using the London Borough of Enfield admission, computer system using ADDRESS-POINT.
 This provides a national grid co-ordinate and a unique reference for each postal address in Great Britain.
-The grid reference is provided to a resolution of 0.1 metres (10cm).
-The accuracy of each ADDRESS-BASE® is such that each point will fall within the addressed building.
-In the case of multi-occupancy buildings such as flats where there may only be one address point, priority will be given to the applicants whose door number is the lowest numerically or alphabetically. - 6. by other Christian Church we mean those who are members of Churches together in Britain and Ireland or the Evangelical Alliance.
+The grid reference is provided to a resolution of 0.1 metre (10 centimetres).
+The accuracy of each ADDRESS-POINT is such that each point will fall within the addressed building.

+In the case of multi-occupancy buildings such as flats where there may only be one address point, priority will be given to the applicants using random allocation.

+4. By other Christian Church we mean those who are members of Churches together in Britain and Ireland or the Evangelical Alliance.